DATA PRIVACY AGREEMENT

 Status of the Parties.
 The parties hereby acknowledge and agree that Seagate is the Controller and Supplier is the Processor with respect to the Seagate Personal Information.

 Nondisclosure of Seagate Personal Information.
-Supplier shall not disclose Seagate Personal Information in any manner for any purpose to any third party without obtaining prior written authorization from Seagate, except as otherwise provided in Section 2.5 below.
+Supplier shall not disclose Seagate Personal Information in any manner for any purpose to any third party without obtaining prior written authorization from Seagate, other than disclosures to Sub-processors in accordance with Section 2.5 below.
+Without limiting the foregoing, in no event may Supplier sell or otherwise disclose Seagate Personal Information to any third party for the commercial benefit of Supplier or any third party.

 Limitations on Processing.
 Supplier shall not Process or permit the Processing of Seagate Personal Information except as necessary to provide services to Seagate in accordance with any agreement(s) between the parties and/or their Affiliates or other written instructions of Seagate.